kingzamzon/docs/docs/sdk/serverless-signing/combining-signatures.md

 ## Signing a Transaction

-The following Lit Action uses `EthersJS` to serialize and sign a transaction (combining signature shares from the Lit nodes) before sending it back to the client where it can be broadcasted to chain.
+The following Lit Action uses `ethers.js` to serialize and sign a transaction (combining signature shares from the Lit nodes) before sending it back to the client where it can be broadcasted to chain.

 ```js
 const code = (async () => {